hmcts/cnp-module-postgres/README.md

 - `firewall_rule_name` name of the firewall rule.
 Default is "allow_all".
 - `firewall_start_ip` start ip for the firewall rule.
 Default is "0.0.0.0".
 - `firewall_end_ip` end ip for the firewall rule.
 Default is "0.0.0.0".
+- `log_min_duration_statement` log SQL statements that take more than this many milliseconds to execute.
+Default is to not log slow statements.

 ### Output